Uamhan/DS-RESTful-webservice-webclient/README.md

 1. Create Maven project in Eclipse Enterprise Edition. which can be downloaded at https://www.eclipse.org/downloads/packages/release/kepler/sr2/eclipse-ide-java-ee-developers
 2. Download and install TomCat and add the server to your eclipse enviorment. the newest version of tomcat can be downloaded at https://tomcat.apache.org/download-70.cgi
-3.In your maven eclipse project you should find pom.xml file you must add the jersey dependancey to this file as follows.
+3. In your maven eclipse project you should find pom.xml file you must add the jersey dependancey to this file as follows.
 ```
 <dependency>
 <groupId>com.sun.jersey</groupId>